Borghese-Gladiator/pay-to-vote-dapp/README.md

 - Frontend takes way more time than I expected even with a component library.
 Also, I should use component libraries I'm more familiar with.
 - Challenging to write solidity code - I moved most of my logic into JS utils but in hindsight, if I knew Solidity better, I wouldn't need to
   - For Example, I kept trying to return an array of structs but then realized that it won't work since it's dynamic data.
+- DApps require lots of information to be loaded before they can be used.
+Writing this setup component was not expected.

 #### Next Steps
 - Remove all instances of SimpleAuction